Clonazepam Thame 0.5mg/5ml Oral Solution

 The 2mg/5ml solution should be used for maintenance and maximum dosage regimens.

 Initial dosage should not exceed 1mg/day.
 The maintenance dosage for adults normally falls within the range 4 to 8 mg.

-These are total daily dosages which should be divided into 4 doses taken at intervals throughout the day.
+These are total daily dosages which should be divided into 3 or 4 doses taken at intervals throughout the day.
 If necessary, larger doses may be given at the discretion of the physician, up to a maximum of 20mg daily.
 The maintenance dose should be attained after 2 to 4 weeks of treatment.